k4l4shnik0pyw/Python-FUD-Stealer/README.md

 - Victim's serial numbers (bios, disks, motherboard)

 **📁 Files :**
+- The stealer add a copy of himslef in the startup folder
 - Victim's desktop files
 - Victim's sessions (epic games, telegram, riot games, and steam)